Spounge/simple-portfolio/README.md

 5. Create a super user by running the command `./mysite/manage.py createsuperuser`

-6. You can now open the application and access the admin site to add Posts and Jobs
+6. You can now run `./mysite/manage.py runserver`, open the site at `127.0.0.1:8000` and access the admin site to add Posts and Jobs

 # Screenshots